MarkBuffalo/swolebot/README.md

 Due to Covid-19, home exercise equipment is at an all-time low.
 Imagine if there was a way to get notified when things are back in stock automatically, without relying on Rogue Fitness' unrealible email notification?

 There's a simple way to do this as scale using very limited resources and reducing the burden on Rogue Fitness' servers.
 Every 5 minutes, this script will poll several pages and download only the HTML for a single page.
-After which, it will process this file and alert you.
+After which, it will process this file and alert you AND open a web browser window for you.

 # Installation